mimoduo/mimogear/docs/postcss/mimo.md

 ##Drawer

 There are three mixins available within the drawer partial as well as default styles for the drawer and respective drawer trigger.
-By default the drawer will be shifted 20% of itself to the left.
+By default the drawer will be translated 20% of itself to the left.
 The following example will demonstrate the use of the reset drawer mixins in order to display drawer content on larger screens in its original stacking order.

 **Postcss**